fschwebel/ossec-docs/docs/manual/monitoring/index.rst

 Monitoring logs
 ---------------

-With in OSSEC there are two major methods for monitoring logs: file and process.
+Within OSSEC there are two major methods for monitoring logs: file and process.
 Each method has its own page and examples.

 .. toctree::